Juliana Kaduya

 Juliana Kaduya (born 1979) is a Malawian politician and teacher who was the first female mayor of Lilongwe City Council, Malawi.
 Kaduya served in this position between 2019 and 2021.

 Background and education

-Kaduya was born in 1979 and raised by her elder sister after both her parents passed on.
+Kaduya was born in 1979 and raised by her elder sister after both her parents died.
+She was the last of fifteen children.
 After her formal education, she obtained a Diploma in Teaching having studied at Domasi Teachers College.